Level 1 – Foundation Phase

 Choose the option that fits your schedule and energy level today:

-• Quick Session: 15-20 minutes
+• Quick Session: 15 - 20 minutes

-• Standard Session: 20–25 minutes
+• Standard Session: 20 – 25 minutes

-Recommended — complete the session as written, including full Warm-Up and Cool-Down.
+Recommended — complete the session as written.

 • Extended Session: Up to 30 minutes